layilin/SP23-33852/_annotations/book3.md

 98.215 Lacquay.
 Also lackey, a footman.

 [place] 98.222 Antigua.
-One of the Leeward Islands that lies just to the east of Saint Kitts.
+One of the Leeward Islands; St. Kitts lies just to the west of it.
 Antigua was colonized by the English in 1632 and now forms part of the nation of Antigua and Barbuda.
-Samuel Martin, whom Grainger praises in his preface to the poem, was an Antigua planter who published his *Essay on Plantership* around 1750.
+Samuel Martin, whom Grainger praises in his preface to the poem, was an Antiguan planter who published his *Essay on Plantership* around 1750.

 98.222n hogsheads.
 A hogshead was a large cask used to hold and ship sugar.
 One hogshead of sugar weighed about 1500 lbs.